-- 6.1.1 For platform projects (including Tier 3 and Seed projects), the lead applicant should try to publicise the project results or any events related to the project through publications, seminars, workshops, conferences and exhibitions, etc., and make available the technologies or intellectual property to interested parties in an open, transparent and non-exclusive manner.
+6.1.1 For platform projects, the lead applicant should try to publicise the project results or any events related to the project through publications, seminars, workshops, conferences and exhibitions, etc., and make available the technologies or intellectual property to interested parties in an open, transparent and non-exclusive manner.
 Where appropriate, the lead applicant should also try to generate income during the project period by charging fees for project deliverables so as to recoup wholly or partly the cost of the deliverables.
-The lead applicant should provide ITC with information about the project (including project title, abstract, deliverables, implementation schedule, requested ITF amount, key project staff, and the project results, etc.) as well as the project events, if any, so that ITC may publish it on the ITF website. - 6.1.2 Acknowledgement of ITF support must appear on all equipment, facilities, publicity/media events related to an ITF project, as well as in publications arising from the project.
+The lead applicant should provide ITC with information about the project (including project title, abstract, deliverables, implementation schedule, requested ITF amount, key project staff, and the project results, etc.) as well as the project events, if any, so that ITC may publish it on the ITF website.

+6.1.2 Acknowledgement of ITF support must appear on all equipment, facilities, publicity/media events related to an ITF project, as well as in publications arising from the project.
 The following disclaimer should also be included in any publications and media events related to an ITF project -

-"Any opinions, findings, conclusions or recommendations expressed in this material/event (or by members of the project team) do not reflect the views of the Government of the Hong Kong Special Administrative Region, the Innovation and Technology Commission or the Panel of Assessors for the Innovation and Technology Support Programme of the Innovation and Technology Fund."
+"Any opinions, findings, conclusions or recommendations expressed in this material/event (or by members of the project team) do not reflect the views of the Government of the Hong Kong Special Administrative Region, the Innovation and Technology Commission or the Innovation and Technology Fund Research Projects Assessment Panel."